 How Teeth Whitening Near Me Works?

 Based on the available types of tooth discoloration, dentist teeth whitening also involve two main methods, which are intrinsic and extrinsic methods.

 Intrinsic Teeth Whitening Procedures

 This method, also referred to as teeth bleaching, involves bleaching the darkened dentin with a professional whitening gel to whiten it.
 The professional whitening gel includes carbamide peroxide and hydrogen peroxide.
 Intrinsic teeth whitening procedure must be carried out by a professional cosmetic dentist to prevent hazard.
 Once the dentin is whitened, the tooth enamel will reflect the lighter color and the teeth will appear white to all giving you a brighter smile.

 This method involves removing stains and discoloration from the tooth enamel.
 Just as its name depicts, it deals with the stains and discoloration on the outer surfaces of the teeth.
-Stains and discoloration caused by smoking or teeth-staining diets – wine, coffee, tea, teeth-staining foods, etc. Extrinsic teeth whitening procedure can be easily carried out using the best whitening toothpaste or whitening polish.
+Stains and discoloration caused by smoking or teeth-staining diets – wine, coffee, tea, teeth-staining foods, etc. Extrinsic teeth whitening procedure can be easily carried out using highly recommended whitening toothpaste or whitening polish.
 You may also need to visit your cosmetic dentist for prescription and better whitening results.

 Which Kind of Whitening Method Is Right For Me?

 The kind of dental teeth whitening method that is right for you is determined by your type of teeth discoloration.
 For instance, if you have an extrinsic teeth discoloration, you may not need to undergo teeth bleaching process since your teeth discoloration is not due to internal factors.
-Though you may need to consult a cosmetic doctor to handle the dentist teeth whitening process or recommend to you the best whitening toothpaste or products.
-If you have intrinsic teeth discoloration, using the best whitening toothpaste or stain-removing toothpaste will have no significant effect.
-In such situation, using teeth bleaching gel is the best solution to achieve an appreciable result and this should be done by a cosmetic dentist.
+Though you may need to consult a cosmetic doctor to handle the dentist teeth whitening process or recommend to you highly recommended whitening toothpaste or products.
+If you have intrinsic teeth discoloration, using highly recommended whitening toothpaste or stain-removing toothpaste will have no significant effect.
+In such situation, using teeth bleaching gel is highly recommended solution to achieve an appreciable result and this should be done by a cosmetic dentist.

 You may need to visit your cosmetic dentist who will check your teeth discoloration to determine whether it is intrinsic or extrinsic in nature.

 What to Know Before You Start the Teeth Whitening Procedure